davelab/chessmasterwiki/README.md

-# Getting Started the Chess Grandmasyer Wiki
+# Getting Started the Chess Grandmaster Wiki

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).